dzikoysk/reposilite/reposilite-site/data/guides/developers/endpoints.md

     "/api/tokens/{name}": {
       "get": {
         "tags": [
-          "tokens"
+          "Tokens"
         ],
-        "summary": "Returns data about the token given via it\u0027s name.
+        "summary": "Returns data about the token given via it's name.
 Note: Requires manager or you must be the token owner", "parameters": [
           {
             "name": "name",